Index estimate by first Betti number of minimal hypersurfaces in compact symmetric spaces: Introduction

 If $M$ is simply-connected, then any embedded hypersurface in $M$ is two-sided.
 Thus, we obtain

 \begin{corollary} The conjecture by Marques-Neves-Schoen holds for any simply-connected compact semi-simple Riemannian symmetric space. \end{corollary}

 We shall make some remarks on our results.
 Firstly, in Theorem \ref{thm:main0}, we proved an index bound under the assumption that $\Sigma$ is unstable (Note that Theorem \ref{thm:main0} holds even if $\Sigma$ is one-sided).
 Therefore in a compact semi-simple RSS, the problem is still remaining for stable minimal hypersurfaces.
 Notice that a stable minimal hypersurface in a compact semi-simple RSS $M$ can exist only when $M$ is not simply-connected and $\Sigma$ is one-sided in $M$.
 Moreover, the inequality \eqref{eq:SMN} suggests that $b_{1}(\Sigma)$ must be $0$ if $\Sigma$ is stable.
 For example, the totally geodesic $\R P^{n-1}$ is stable in $\R P^{n}$, and when $M=\R P^n$, the inequality \eqref{eq:SMN} has been proved for any embedded closed minimal hypersurfaces (\cite{ACS}).
 Secondly, we remark that in (2), the constant depending on $M$ is not necessarily better than the previous results given in \cite{ACS, GMR, MR, Savo}.
-For example, the result by Ambrozio-Carlotto-Sharp \cite{ACS} provides a much better constant when $M$ is a rank-one symmetric space, and Mendes-Radeschi \cite{MR} proved more precise result when $\Sigma$ has a point $p$ such that the principal curvatures at $p$ are distinct.
+For example, the result by Ambrozio-Carlotto-Sharp \cite{ACS} provides a much better constant when $M$ is a compact rank-one symmetric space, and Mendes-Radeschi \cite{MR} proved more precise result when $\Sigma$ has a point $p$ such that the principal curvatures at $p$ are distinct.

 The method by Ambrozio-Carlotto-Sharp \cite{ACS} is based on a kind of ``averaging method", which goes back to the method used in \cite{LS, Simons}.
-More precisely, we first generate a test normal variation $\Phi_{\omega}(v)$ of a minimal hypersurface $\Sigma$ in $M$ by combining a harmonic $1$-form $\omega$ and a vector $v\in \mathcal{G}$ of a finite dimensional metric vector space $\mathcal{G}$, namely, we take a bilinear map
+More precisely, the method of \cite{ACS} is summarized as follows.
+Let $\Sigma$ be a closed minimal hypersurface in a Riemannain manifold $M$.
+First, we generate a test normal variation $\Phi_{\omega}(v)$ of $\Sigma$ in $M$ by combining a harmonic $1$-form $\omega$ and a vector $v\in \mathcal{G}$ of a finite dimensional metric vector space $\mathcal{G}$, namely, we take a bilinear map